MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-dns-firewall.md

 ## Configure the Internal Perimeter Network Firewall

 The Internal Perimeter Network Firewall separates the Organization/Corporate Network from the Internal Perimeter Network.
-For a visual representation of this separation, see the illustration in the topic [Remote Access Always On VPN Deployment Overview](always-on-vpn-deploy-overview.md).
+For a visual representation of this separation, see the illustration in the topic [Always On VPN Technology Overview](../always-on-vpn-technology-overview.md).

 Because the Remote Access VPN server on the perimeter network is configured as a Remote Authentication Dial In User Service \(RADIUS\) Client and sends RADIUS traffic to the Network Policy Server \(NPS\) on the Organization/Corporate network - and also receives RADIUS traffic from the NPS Server - you must configure the firewall to allow RADIUS traffic to flow in both directions.